tdda/tdda/doc/source/cli.md

 the display of differences.

 By default, comparisons are row-based and consider all fields (columns), as typed values after reading.
-Ke

 ### OPTIONS